writememe/blog.danielteycheney.com/content/posts/sot-series-business-alignment.md

 Why?
 Because they don't operate at a myopic level, that's your job.

-Back to the previous post, the customer didn't ask how many locally sourced zucchinis do they have left.
+Back to the previous post, the customer didn't ask the waiter how many locally sourced zucchinis do they have left.
 This isn't their concern, and they have paid to have this concern abstracted away from them, by paying for a service/staff to manage this for them.

 Naturally, both the restaurant customer or your director level managers don't directly interact with your Source of Truth.
 They are beneficiaries of the Source of Truth systems which are in place.

 This causes the first problem which will need to be addressed in a Source of Truth journey.

 If they're not directly impacted by the problem, why bother addressing it or fixing it?
 They are paying you or your department to manage this problem on their behalf, isn't that enough?

 What should be evident by now is that we all benefit or suffer from the state of health of the Source of Truth.
 Whether we are asking Source of Truth queries to perform myopic tasks, or are asking highly abstracted questions from a strategic point of view, we all rely directly or indirectly on that data being timely and accurate.
 Without it, wide-scale distrust and disfunction in business operations will ensue.